Dare Me (song): The Casey Kasem incident

 In September 1985, while the Pointer Sisters' version was on the Billboard Hot 100 music chart, American Top 40 host Casey Kasem became irritated when the show's producers placed a long distance dedication spot about a listener's dog dying immediately after "Dare Me," which was an uptempo dance song.
 The song in the dedication was Henry Gross' "Shannon".
 Kasem expressed his dissatisfaction with a profanity-laced tirade which never made the air, but has become a staple on the Internet.
 Despite Kasem's rant, the placement of the long distance dedication after "Dare Me" remained unchanged when the show aired for the week ending September 14, 1985.

 Junior Jack version

 "Stupidisco" is a 2004 single by Italian-Belgian house music producer Junior Jack.
 It topped the Billboard Dance Club Songs chart and peaked at number 25 in the Netherlands, number 26 in the United Kingdom, and number 46 in Australia.
 In 2006, the song was re-released as "Dare Me (Stupidisco)", featuring vocals from Shena.
 This version reached number 14 in Finland and number 20 in the United Kingdom.
-Both versions topped the UK Dance Chart.
+Both versions topped the UK Dance Singles Chart.